TJZine/Defaulter/README.md

   - **WARNING**: The first run may take a LONG time to complete as it will update all existing media.
 Subsequent runs will only update any new items added since the last run.
 - **partial_run_cron_expression**: Specify a cron expression (e.g., `0 3 * * *` for daily at 3:00 AM) to do a partial run on a schedule.
 You can create and check cron expressions at [https://crontab.guru/](https://crontab.guru/).
 - **clean_run_on_start**: Set to `True` to update all existing media on application start.
 Should only be used if you want to re-apply a new set of filters on your libraries.
+- **skipInaccessibleItems**: Set to `True` to skip per-user updates that return HTTP 403 because the user can't access the item.
+When enabled the run will continue, log skip counts per user, and finish with exit code `0`.
+Defaults to `False`.
+You can also enable it via the `SKIP_INACCESSIBLE_ITEMS` environment variable.

 #### GROUPS